jabranham/SocialScienceLinuxConfig/README.md

 your favorite CRAN mirror.
 You can find the full list of mirrors [here](https://cran.r-project.org/mirrors.html).

+The second part of this configuration file tells R never to save your workspace, and don't even ask about it.
+If you leave this out, R asks after you `q()` if you want the workspace saved and you have to answer `y` or `n`.
+This way, you never have to deal with it.
+And you should really be saving things you want *before* trying to quit R, anyway!

     local({
       r <- getOption("repos")
           r["CRAN"] <- "https://cran.rstudio.com/"
               options(repos = r)
     })
+    utils::assignInNamespace(
+        "q",
+        function(save = "no", status = 0, runLast = TRUE)
+        {
+        .Internal(quit(save, status, runLast))
+        },
+    "base"
+    )

 ## Step 2b: Install R packages
 R can do a lot out of the box, but it's real strength lies in packages